ArturoDent/launch-config/README.md

   ],
 ```

-When vscode starts this the first time, each debug session has a separate name and `id`, like `Launch File1`, but **no compound name or compopund id**, here the name would be `Launch file and start chrome`.
+When vscode starts this the first time, each debug session has a separate name and `id`, like `Launch File1`, but **no compound name or compound id**, here the name would be `Launch file and start chrome`.
 This is a problem because the `workbench.action.debug.restart` requires a session.id to know which debugging session to restart.
 But there is no session.id that represents the compound configuration as a whole.

 So this extension will simply stop and start the compound configuration, but not "restart" it (in some situations there is a difference).  `stop/start` works as an option; the `restart` option will do the same thing as `stop/start`.

 4. In a multi-root workspace you can create launch configurations and compounds in a `*.code-workspace` file.
 This extension is able to retrieve those but **cannot** scope a debugging session to that file.
 Thus launch configurations in a `*.code-workspace` can not be used with this extension.  `vscode.debug.startDebugging(workspaceFolder|undefined, name|Configuration)` needs to be scoped to a workspaceFolder.
+See issue: https://github.com/microsoft/vscode/issues/132058.

 5. There is an unusual bug in vscode that pertains only to multi-root workspaces where you have at least two `launch.json` files with identically-named configurations that are used in a compound configuration.
 So if you have this in *projectA's* `launch.json`: